If you’re a first home buyer, you may be eligible to withdraw voluntary super contributions you’ve made (plus earnings) to put towards a home deposit.

 - The first-home buyer must live at the property for at least six months in the first 12-month period from when it can be occupied.

-- The maximum amount you can withdraw under the scheme is $30,000 (plus earnings).
-Remember that, there are also annual contributions caps in place you should be aware of.
+- The maximum amount you can withdraw under the scheme is $50,000 (plus earnings).
+There are also annual contributions caps in place you should be aware of.

 - Additional rules may apply to your situation, so make sure you do your research before making any decisions.